Skip to main content

 1. Navigate to the Analyze tab and select Custom View.

-2. Click Add Chart to open the Chart Builder.
+2. Select Add Chart to open the Chart Builder.

-3. Click on the chart's 3-dot menu and use the "Size" option to adjust its size.
+3. Select the chart's options (three-dot) menu and use the "Size" option to adjust its size.

 Options in the panel's top-right menu: Edit, Download, Duplicate, or Delete.